 tags for numbered lists.
 This helps AI systems understand the relationship between list items.

 Keep list items concise and focused.
 Each point should contain one main idea that stands alone.
-Do not overuse the lists and bullet points in your content; use them naturally.
+Don’t overuse lists and bullet points in your content; use them naturally.

 Natural language queries reflect how people speak and ask questions.
 Content creators should optimize for conversational search patterns rather than rigid keyword structures.
 Write in a conversational tone that mirrors how people talk.
 Use phrases like “how do I” or “what’s the best way to” in headings and content.